Darío Ferreyra

-Fernando Darío Ferreyra (born 19 January 1997) is an Argentine professional footballer who plays as a right-back for Bosnian Premier League club Velež Mostar.
+Fernando Darío Ferreyra (born 19 January 1997) is an Argentine professional footballer who plays as a right-back.

 Career

 Ferreyra is a product of the Boca Juniors academy.
 However, after failing to make a breakthrough at first-team level, Ferreyra left for Bosnian football with, at the time, First League of FBiH team Velež Mostar in early 2018.
 He played in the remaining months of the 2017–18 season, though injuries affected his impact.
 Ferreyra made twenty-six appearances, all as a starter, and netted one in 2018–19 as Velež were promoted as champions to the Premier League.
 His top-flight debut arrived on 20 July 2019 versus Mladost Doboj Kakanj.